Sinking Funds: Why They Matter for Investors and Issuers

 4. Mosaic Tech

 Mosaic Tech is a strategic finance platform with real-time analytics data and planning capabilities that empower businesses to make decisions faster.
-Mosaic Tech automates data integrations, consolidated financial and operational data, refine financial processes to save time, and provides interactive modeling for cross-functional team alignment.
+Mosaic Tech automates data integrations, consolidates financial and operational data, refines financial processes to save time, and provides interactive modeling for cross-functional team alignment.
 Mosaic Tech aims to help businesses plan for the future through a strategic financial lens.

 “The team at Mosaic Tech has built a truly practical SaaS software solution that allows us to integrate all our data sources needed to forecast the entirety of our SaaS business in one platform.
 Our ADP, Sage Intacct, and Salesforce instances were all successfully connected in about a week.
 Setting up our financial statements followed intuitive formatting and tying out processes.
 Our assigned integration team was very responsive in helping us establish our initial forecast model, which allowed us to leave our old spreadsheet models in the past.”